- One standard deck of 52 cards

 To begin play someone has to offer their services as a dealer.
 The other players in the game then become the “guessers.”

-Once a player has accurately predicted the colour of three consecutive cards they have two choices.
+Once a player has accurately predicted the color of three consecutive cards they have two choices.

 - First, they may pass their turn to the next player and with it the three successful cards.
 Basically, if the next player were to be inaccurate in their initial guess the total punishment would be four drinks.